Turda: Ancient times

-The Potaissa salt mines were worked in the area since prehistoric times.

-From the reign of Gordian III (238-244) numerous treasures were excavated from Turda, Țaga, Viișoara and Mărtinești, showing that in this time the defense was breaking under the Carps, Goths, Gepids and Vandals.
+From the reign of Gordian III (238–244) numerous treasures were excavated from Turda, Țaga, Viișoara, and Mărtinești, showing that in this time the defense was breaking under the Carps, Goths, Gepids, and Vandals.

-After the Aurelian retreat of 270, Potaissa became uninhabited and was destroyed in the first wave of migration to the territory.
+Objects dated to post-Aurelian retreat found at the site (for example an inscribed onyx gem depicting the Good Shepherd, and silver coins of Diocletian) together with a large burial containing sarcophagi and a cremation stone box point at continuous habitation until the early fifth century.
+The situation changes in the next two centuries when dwellings and cemeteries superpose the Roman site, in a similar manner to Apulum and Sirmium.
 After conquering the place, the Huns settled down near.
 From this time three solidus were found from graves.
 Burying with coins was a Gepid tradition not typical of the Huns, meaning that they settled their vassals in Transylvania too.

 Middle Ages

 The territory changed hands between the Gepids and Langobards multiple times before both were expelled by the Avars.

 After the Hungarian conquest, the kindred Kalocsa settled here.
 Their center was called Tordavár ("castle of Torda"), and another important estate was Tordalaka ("home of Torda") as of 1075.
-The first ispán was probably called Torda thus the origin of the name.

-They were closed in 1932 but have recently been reopened for tourism.
+The name probably derives from Old Bulgarian *tvьrdъ meaning citadel, fortress.

 Saxons settled in the area in the 12th century.
 Much of the town was destroyed during the Tatar invasion in 1241–1242, however most of its inhabitants survived by hiding in the cave system.
 King Stephen V ensured its quick revival by giving privileges.

 On 8 January, 1288, Ladislaus IV attended the first national assembly in Torda and recruited an army of Transylvanians to repel the Cuman invasion.
 He pursued the Cumans back to the border.
 During this time the Hungarians were the absolute majority in the city.
 Numerous meetings were held here afterwards.

 The Hungarian Diet was held here in 1467, by Matthias Corvinus.
 Later, in the 16th century, Turda was often the residence of the Transylvanian Diet, too.
 After the Battle of Mohács, the city became part of the Eastern Hungarian Kingdom and since 1570 the Principality of Transylvania.
 The 1558 Diet of Turda declared free practice of both the Catholic and Lutheran religions.
 In 1563 the Diet also accepted the Calvinist religion, and in 1568 it extended freedom to all religions, declaring that "It is not allowed to anybody to intimidate anybody with captivity or expelling for his religion" – a freedom unusual in medieval Europe.
 This Edict of Turda is the first attempt at legislating general religious freedom in Christian Europe (though its legal effectiveness was limited).

 In 1609 Gabriel Báthori granted new privileges to Turda.
 These were confirmed later by Gabriel Bethlen.
 In the battle of Turda, Ahmed Pasha defeated George II Rákóczi in 1659.